Abhinav271828/summer21-CL/README.md

 # Computational Linguistics (CL3.101)
 ## Summer 2021, IIIT Hyderabad

-A collection of notes and resources for the Computational Linguistics course at IIIT Hyderabad.
+A collection of notes and resources for the Computational Linguistics (CL) course at IIIT Hyderabad.

 ## Course Outline